chyyran/cs-isp-ics4u/data structures.md

 Sets the amount of health points of this Pokemon.

 ##### `boolean isFainted()`
-The status of the Pokemon that indicates whether it is alive or fainted.
-If the Pokemon’s the health point is zero, the Pokemon is fainted thus it returns true.
+The status of the Pokémon that indicates whether it is alive or fainted.
+If the Pokemon’s the health point is zero, the Pokémon is fainted thus it returns true.
 Otherwise, it returns false.

-## Pokemon Core Facilities (`pokemon.core.*`)
+## Pokémon Core Facilities (`pokemon.core.*`)

 The following classes contain the behavior of the program regarding Pokedex and Battle functionality, and are not meant to be saved to a file.